tweag/nickel/notes/overriding.md

 `self` is a self-reference, in the style of `this` in object oriented languages.
-It is computed as a [fixpoint](https://en.wikipedia.org/wiki/Fixed-point_combinator), simply realized by auto-application thanks to laziness:
+It is computed as a [fixpoint](https://en.wikipedia.org/wiki/Fixed-point_combinator), simply realized by auto-application in Nix, thanks to laziness:

 ```nix
 r = rRepr r